After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 10. DIY Waterproof Backpack

-It’s one thing to deal with the weather when you’re car camping and can call it quits early and head home…
+It’s one thing to call a car camping trip quits early and head home…

-Shelter from the weather may not be an option if you’re backpacking, and dry camping gear can be a lifesaver.
+But this isn’t an option if you’re backpacking, and keeping your camping gear dry can be a lifesaver.

 Do this before loading all your clothes, sleeping bag, and survival tent.